maheshgaya/machine-learning/README.md

 # Machine Learning
 This repository contains all my projects for my machine learning class at Drake University, Fall 2016.
+Each project has its own explanation of the way I did things.

 ## Running the Source Code
 1. Clone the repository